-- Several indigenous Mayan Q'eqchi' farming communities are currently located on a small portion of the Fenix Property.
-During the period relevant to this lawsuit, HudBay and its subsidiaries claimed that they had valid legal right to this land, while Mayan Q'eqchi' communities claimed and continue to claim that Mayan Q'eqchi' are the rightful owners of the lands which they consider to be their ancestral homeland.
-The Mayan Q'eqchi' further claim that any apparent rights to the contested land claimed by HudBay or its subsidiaries are illegitimate as these rights were first granted by a dictatorial military government during the Guatemalan Civil War, at a time when Mayan Q'eqchi communities were being massacred and driven off of their land. - In 2006, an agency of the United Nations ruled that Guatemala had breached international law by granting mining rights to the Fenix Project without adequately consulting with local Mayan Q'eqchi' communities.
-The Defendants and the Guatemalan government have ignored this ruling.
+36. Several indigenous Mayan Q'eqchi' farming communities are currently located on a small portion of the Fenix Property (the "Contested Land").
+During the period relevant to this lawsuit, HudBay and its subsidiaries claimed that CGN and HudBay had valid legal right to the land, while the Mayan Q'eqchi communities claimed that Mayan Q'eqchi' are the rightful and legal owners of the lands which they consider to be their ancient ancestral homeland.
+The Mayan Q'eqchi' further claimed that any apparent rights to the Contested Land claimed by HudBay or its subsidiaries are illegitimate as these rights were first granted by a dictatorial military government during the Guatemalan Civil War, at a time when Mayan Q'eqchi communities were being massacred and driven off of their land.

-- 40. On February 8, 2011, the Constitutional Court of Guatemala, the highest court in the country, ruled that Mayan Q'eqchi' communities have valid legal rights to the Contested Land, and ordered the Government of Guatemala to formally recognize the community's collective property rights.
-To date, HudBay Minerals and the Guatemalan government have ignored this ruling. - 41.
-In or around September 2006, Mayan Q'eqchi' who had been expelled from the area around El Estor and their descendants reclaimed several parcels of land near El Estor by moving onto a small part of the land that constitutes the Fenix Property and occupying it.
-These farmers view their reclamation as a rightful and legal repossession of historical Mayan Q'eqchi' land unjustly taken from them and their families during the Guatemalan Civil War.
-Adolfo Ich and Angelica Choc were part of this reclamation process. - 42.
-In late 2006 and early 2007, police, military and private security forces conducted a number of forced evictions of these reclaimed communities at the request of HudBay Minerals.
+- 37. In 2006, an agency of the United Nations ruled that Guatemala had breached international law by granting mining rights to the Fenix Project without adequately consulting with local Mayan Q'eqchi' communities.
+HudBay Minerals and the Guatemalan government have ignored this ruling. - On February 8, 2011, the Constitutional Court of Guatemala, the highest court in the country, ruled that Mayan Q'eqchi' communities have valid legal rights to the Contested Land, and ordered the Government of Guatemala to formally recognize the community's collective property rights.
+To date, HudBay Minerals and the Guatemalan government have ignored this ruling. - 39.
+In or around September 2006, the Mayan Q'eqchi' who had been expelled from the area around El Estor and their descendants reclaimed several parcels of land near El Estor by moving onto a small part of the land that constitutes the Fenix Property and occupying it.
+These farmers view their reclamation as a rightful and legal repossession of historical Mayan Q'eqchi' land brutally and unjustly taken from them and their families during the Guatemalan Civil War. - 40.
+In late 2006 and early 2007, police, military and illegally-armed mine company security personnel conducted a number of forced evictions of these reclaimed communities at the request of HudBay Minerals' predecessor corporation, Skye Resources.
 Skye Resources has since amalgamated with HudBay Minerals.
-In the course of these evictions, CGN's private security forces, police and military burnt hundreds of houses to the ground, fired gunshots, stole goods, and in at least one community, gang-raped several women. - 43.
-Immediately after these evictions, evicted community members from the five communities, including Adolfo Ich and Angelica Choc, returned to the land they had been forced to leave.
-These community members continue to reside and farm on this contested land.
-HudBay and Skye Resources have repeatedly referred to these land claimants as "squatters" or "invaders", and have refused to recognize or accommodate Mayan Q'eqchi' claims to the land. - 44.
-The Defendant HudBay Minerals noted in corporate documents in November 2008 that the ongoing land conflict represented a material risk to HudBay Minerals' business, stating that "future incidents [regarding the disputed land] may be larger and more disruptive to the progress of the Fenix Project and may cause significant delays, which could have a material and adverse effect on HudBay's business and results of operations".
+In the course of these evictions, CGN's private security personnel, police and military burnt hundreds of houses to the ground, fired gunshots, stole goods, and in at least one community, gang-raped several women. - 41.
+Immediately after these evictions, evicted community members returned to the land they had been forced to leave.
+These community members continue to reside and farm on this

+Contested Land.
+HudBay and its predecessor corporation, Skye Resources, have repeatedly referred to these land claimants as "squatters" or "invaders", and have refused to recognize or accommodate Mayan Q'eqchi' claims to the land.

+42. The Defendant HudBay Minerals noted in public corporate documents in November 2008 that the ongoing land conflict represented a material risk to HudBay Minerals' business, stating that "future incidents [regarding the Contested Land] may be larger and more disruptive to the progress of the Fenix Project and may cause significant delays, which could have a material and adverse effect on HudBay's business and results of operations".

-The events leading to the murder of Adolfo Ich Chamán
+The events leading to the shooting of German Chub